Our December ’18 Road Trip was based on the Ben 10 Eco Challenge where you have to complete 10 Mountain Passes in 7 days.

-The next day was Christmas so we were outa bed early heading for Tiffindell via the steep Carlisleshoekspruit Pass.
+The next day was Christmas so we were out of bed at a Sparrow’s fart and heading for Tiffindell via the steep Carlisleshoekspruit Pass.

 Heading for Tiffendell Resort for some coffee and then on to Ben MacDhui.

-Whilst having coffee the bartender mentioned that the drive up to Ben MacDhui is very steep with loose sand and gravel.
+Whilst having coffee at Tiffendell Resort the bartender mentioned that the drive up to Ben MacDhui is very steep with loose sand and gravel.
 By saying that Ann went into a crazy fit and started foaming at the mouth – she and steep climbs with loose gravel are not friends at all and that meant the end of Ben MacDhui drive for me.
-Becasue it was Xmas and I am a very considerate guy, I did not push the issue and made peace with Ben MacDhui.
+Because it was Xmas and I am a very considerate guy, I did not push the issue and made peace with Ben MacDhui.
 So now we are off to Volunteershoek Pass.
-But we had to drive past Loch Ness
+But we had to drive past Loch Ness – not in Scotland.

 Volunteershoek is in the top 5 technical passes we have done and I really enjoyed it although I cannot say the same for Ann.
 Poor girl suffered a bit.
 We eventually found our Xmas lunch spot, somewhere up the Lesotho mountain range and out of site of civilisation.

 Our menu consisted of 3 salads, stuffed pork belly, apple jelly and rice.
 Don’t forget the Xmas crackers, champagne and the works.